 Our campus residency policy requires that first- and second-year students live on campus.
 Those who reach the four-semester requirement at midyear are required to complete the full term of the contract for the academic year (fall and spring semester).
-We may waive the second-year requirement in years when space is not available on campus.

 We care about student success and student success begins with living on campus.
 National research shows that students who live on campus are more successful.
 Students who live on campus have higher grade point averages, are more satisfied with their college experience, are more engaged in co-curricular experiences, and are more likely to graduate than students who live off-campus.
 When you live on campus, you belong to a community that supports and encourages your success.
 You live in close proximity to resources that are integral to student success.
 In addition, you will have the opportunity to develop lifelong friendships.
 No other housing option can provide students with this type of value.